ohiomutual/generate-swagger-client/README.md

-# generate-java-client
+# generate-swagger-client

-GitHub Action used to generate a Java client based on a Swagger document and publish it as a Maven package in your repo.
+GitHub Action used to generate clients based on a Swagger document and publish it as a Maven package in your repo.

 ## Usage